HOW TO MAKE THE BEST CUP OF COFFEE AT HOME

 Naturally you want this ingredient to be of the highest quality as well so always use bottled or filtered water.
 The chlorine and other chemicals in regular tap water can produce unwanted notes in your coffee.
 And because the minerals in high-quality water are necessary for the best home brew coffee using distilled or softened water is not recommended and could also damage your coffee maker.

 For clean, fresh filtered water straight from the fridge make sure you use a great filter and change it every six months. everydrop® ice and water filters are the only filters approved by KitchenAid.1

 1. everydrop® products and the recommended brand's products are owned and distributed by Whirlpool Corporation

 Water is the thing that extracts flavor out of your coffee beans, so making sure your water is the right temperature is essential for good results.
 Experts recommend using water between 195º F-205º F; water in this range will dissolve your grounds most effectively.
 Water that’s too cool will produce a weak cup of coffee and water that’s too hot will make coffee bitter.

 Here’s what you’ll need:

 There are a number of different coffee maker styles and which one you choose really comes down to personal preference.
 You may want to invest in one or more of them depending on how much coffee you need to brew, the time you have to invest and the flavor you’re expecting to produce.
+This Coffee Maker Buying Guide helps you compare coffee makers and determine which one is best for your unique needs.
 Here’s a quick snapshot of the most popular options and their advantages.